javorszky/adventofcode2022/day8/readme.md

 ### Solution

+Brute force!
+But basically, first part is to create a struct that holds our forest data.
+It has a logger for debug puroses, a `map[int]map[int]int` for a row-column-height data, and a sizeX and sizeY for the width and the height to help me figure out whether I'm on the edge.

+To actually calculate the visible trees:
+* have four loops to look at the forest from all 4 sides
+* set up a `map[uint16]struct{}` to keep tab of visible trees.
+The `uint16` is to hold the coordinate as a binary.
+At most it's 100x100, so each coordinate fits into 8 bits: 128 each.
+That means I can take the coordinate for the row, and shift it left by 8 to get a high register and low register - a single number for the row/col pair
+* for each side, take the trees in a colum as viewed from the side, and check how many trees are visible
+  * looking from the left, each row (horizontal) is taken from left to right
+  * looking from the right, each row (horizontal) is taken from right to left
+  * looking from the top, each column (vertical) is taken from top to bottom
+  * looking from bottom, each column (vertical) isi taken from bottom to top
+* if we're on the edge, set the height of the current tree as the max and add the coordinate to the visible map
+* next up check if the height is taller than the max.
+If it is, set the max to the new height, record the coordinate, and move on
+* at the end the map will have an entry for all coordinates that are visible.
+Duplicates are taken care of because it's a map, so multiple calls to set a coordinate to be visible end up with the same thing
+* the solution is the length of the map, ie the number of entries in it

 ## Part 2

 Content with the amount of tree cover available, the Elves just need to know the best spot to build their tree house: they would like to be able to see a lot of trees.